Soft modes in hot QCD matter: Critical temperature

-In \Cref{fig:Tc} in the main text, we have used the pseudo-critical temperature $T_{\mathrm{ pc}}$ of the chiral crossover at finite quark mass to extract the critical temperature $T_c$ in the chiral limit by utilising \labelcref{eq:Tpc}.
-One obtains $T_c=142.568$ MeV for the fRG results there.
-This numerical precision of $T_c$, however, is not adequate to determine the critical behaviour of the phase transition, e.g., the critical exponents and the size of critical region.
+In \Cref{fig:Tc} we have used the pseudo-critical temperature $T_{\mathrm{ pc}}$ of the chiral crossover at finite quark mass to extract the critical temperature $T_c$ in the chiral limit by utilising \labelcref{eq:Tpc}.
+The resulting numerical precision of $T_c$, however, is not adequate to determine the critical behaviour of the phase transition, e.g., the critical exponents and the size of critical region.
 This is clearly demonstrated in \Cref{fig:Tc-determ}, where $\partial \ln \bar \Delta_l/\partial \ln m_\pi^2$ is shown as a function of the pion mass for several values of temperature in the proximity of the critical temperature.
 Obviously, if the temperature is $T=T_c$, the ratio should approach to $1/\delta$, as the red solid line shows.
 Once the temperature is away from the critical value, it deviates from the red curve quickly in the regime of small $m_\pi$.
 The larger $|T-T_c|$ is, the bigger is the $m_\pi$ where the deviation takes place.
 Consequently, one can use this property to determine the critical temperature to a very high precision, $T_c=142.5841442$ MeV, that is 10 significant numbers.

 The present high precision data also allow us to estimate the size of the critical region in the temperature direction.
 A full analysis will be presented elsewhere.
 To this end, we study the dependence of the chiral condensate on the reduced temperature close to the chiral limit at $m_\pi = 0.002$\,MeV.
 To estimate the size of the critical region in temperature direction we perform a leading order scaling analysis using